 3.5 Time Keeping

 Time sheets are used as a means of accurately recording hours worked and calculating pay.
-All TUC employees must submit a time sheet semi-monthly according to the Annual Payroll Schedule, and all employees are required to report absences from work such as vacation, holidays, or other leaves of absence.
+All TUC employees will be paid for all work performed and they must submit a time sheet semimonthly according to the Annual Payroll Schedule.
+All employees are required to report absences from work such as vacation, holidays, or other leaves of absence.
 Time sheets must be received in a timely fashion.

 Employees in non-exempt positions are required to record the time they start work, leave for lunch, return from lunch, and leave at the end of the day.
 Employees in exempt positions are not required to record their start and stop times but must list their “exceptions” for each pay period.
 Exceptions may include, but are not limited to, vacation, sick, personal holiday and holidays.

 Accuracy is important since hourly wages and benefits are calculated on the basis of the time recorded.
 Employees are responsible for ensuring the accuracy of their own time sheets.
 Altering, falsifying, or tampering with a time sheet may result in disciplinary action, up to and including immediate discharge.
 IT IS STRICTLY FORBIDDEN TO TAMPER WITH ANOTHER EMPLOYEE’S TIME SHEET.

 3.6 Performance Evaluations